 Brazil, Sweden, Namibia, California, and Maine are all home to rose quartz.
 It has properties that are similar to quartz.
 If you want a softer and more feminine look in your space, this is the gemstone countertop for you.

-Sodalite: When you want a gemstone countertop with a rustic, but in a calming hue, the sodalite gemstone is your perfect material.
+Sodalite: When you want a counter with a rustic but calming hue, the sodalite gemstone is your perfect material.
 Usually in polished finish, it displays exquisite blue and white colors with distinct veining across the slab.

-With a 5 to 5.6 hardness in the Mohs scale, it is recommended as accent material but you can add a protective layer to improve its durability as a kitchen countertop surface.
+With a 5 to 5.6 hardness on the Mohs scale, it is recommended as an accent material, but you can add a protective layer to improve its durability as a countertop surface.

 Pros:

-1. Adds Aesthetic Value to your Property: Like expensive art pieces, a gemstone countertop enhances the aesthetics of space while potentially increasing its market value.
+1. Adds Aesthetic Value to Your Property: Like expensive art pieces, a gemstone counter enhances the aesthetics of space while potentially increasing its market value.
+With these surfaces, potential buyers or renters are drawn to the beautiful and elegant look of your counters.

-2. Brings Positive Energy to a Space: While gemstone countertops provide a stunning aesthetic, there is a popular belief that gemstones emit positive energies to a space.
+2. Brings Positive Energy to a Space: While these counters provide a stunning aesthetic, there is a popular belief that gemstones emit positive energies to a space.

-3. Long-lasting Countertops: Gemstone countertops can be as durable as any natural stone with quality material and installation.
-Added protection such as a transparent polyethylene film 5 mils thick that has undergone heat and chemical process to strengthen the surface is needed to protect your gemstone countertop.
+3. Long-lasting Countertops: These surfaces can be as durable as any natural stone with quality material and installation.
+Added protection, such as a transparent polyethylene film 5 mils thick that has undergone heat and chemical processes to strengthen the surface, is needed to protect them.

 When the said film is fully cured, you’ll have a nonporous surface where bacteria and other staining elements cannot penetrate through the surface.
-Periodic rebuffing and reapplication may be needed on your gemstone countertop to maintain its longevity.
+Periodic rebuffing and reapplication may be needed to maintain its longevity.

-4. Variety: With many colors, veining, and patterns to choose from, you’ll easily find a gemstone countertop that matches your taste and interior design.
+4. Variety: With many colors, veining, and patterns to choose from, you’ll easily find a material that matches your taste and interior design.

-And, since gemstone countertops are quite pricey than your typical countertop material, you’ll expect to have a unique and luxurious-looking kitchen countertop not seen in most of your Instagram feeds.
+And, since gemstones are quite pricey compared to your typical counter material, you’ll expect to have a unique and luxurious-looking kitchen countertop that is not seen in most of your Instagram feeds.

-5. Reduced Waste: Gemstone countertops are made-to-order and are chiseled and molded directly from quarries according to the buyer’s desired dimensions in one slab, thus minimizing material waste.
+5. Reduced Waste: These are made-to-order and are chiseled and molded directly from quarries according to the buyer’s desired dimensions in one slab, thus minimizing material waste.

-In addition, gemstone countertops, like any other stone quarried countertops, are long-lasting and timeless architectural material that you can reuse or recycle for other uses.
+In addition, like any other stone quarried slabs, they are long-lasting and timeless architectural materials you can reuse or recycle for other uses.

 Cons